 When it gets dark early and it’s cold and wet, there’s a temptation to stay indoors – but there’s nothing guaranteed to lift the spirits more than good company.
-It doesn’t have to be an expensive night out either – just meet with a few friends for a games evening and you’ll feel your mood begin to brighten.
+It doesn’t have to be expensive – just meet with a few friends on a Zoom call for a games evening and you’ll feel your mood begin to brighten.
 Remember to check in with friends that might be struggling too.

 All that celebrating can take it out of you, so it’s important to get back into a regular evening pattern.
 Lack of sleep can affect your concentration and your mood.
 The National Sleep Foundation suggests young adults need between 7 and 9 hours rest a night to function properly.

 It’s important to have something to look forward to; one idea is to schedule an event or two for the end of February or beginning of March.
 They don’t need to be expensive (hosting a small dinner party for instance) but the very act of forward-planning will help lift your spirits.